The things that inspired me in 2022

 “Instead of a holiday gift guide,” I wrote near the end of 2019, “here are some of the things that made me smarter this year.”
-Let’s keep that tradition going.
+After 2020 and 2021 editions, let’s keep that tradition going again this year.

 Hi, I’m Dan Frommer and this is The New Consumer, a publication about how and why people spend their time and money.